|268A.02||Commissioner; rehabilitation advisory council, staff.|

 Subdivision 1.
 Benefits.
-A rehabilitation facility must, as a condition for receiving program certification, provide employees in center-based employment with personnel benefits prescribed in rules adopted by the commissioner of the Department of Employment and Economic Development.
+A rehabilitation facility must, as a condition for receiving program certification, provide employees in center-based employment with personnel benefits prescribed in rules adopted by the commissioner of the department of economic security.

 Subd.
 2. Grievance procedure.
 A rehabilitation facility must, as a condition for receiving program certification, provide to employees in center-based employment subprograms, a grievance procedure which has as its final step provisions for final and binding arbitration.

 Subdivision 1.
 Appointment; membership.
 Every city, town, county, nonprofit corporation, or combination thereof establishing a rehabilitation facility shall appoint a rehabilitation facility board of no fewer than nine members before becoming eligible for the assistance provided by sections 268A.06 to 268A.15.
 When any city, town, or county singly establishes such a rehabilitation facility, the board shall be appointed by the chief executive officer of the city or the chair of the governing board of the county or town.
-When any combination of cities, towns, counties, or nonprofit corporations establishes a rehabilitation facility, the chief executive officers of the cities, nonprofit corporations, and the chairs of the governing bodies of the counties or towns shall appoint the board.
+When any combination of cities, towns, counties, or nonprofit corporations establishes a rehabilitation facility, the chief executive officers of the cities, nonprofit corporations and the chairs of the governing bodies of the counties or towns shall appoint the board.
 If a nonprofit corporation singly establishes a rehabilitation facility, the corporation shall appoint the board of directors.
 Membership on a board shall be representative of the community served and shall include a person with a disability.
 One-third to one-half of the board shall be representative of industry or business.
 The remaining members should be representative of lay associations for persons with a disability, labor, the general public, and education, welfare, medical, and health professions.
-Nothing in sections 268A.06 to 268A.15 shall be construed to preclude the appointment of elected or appointed public officials or members of the board of directors of the sponsoring nonprofit corporation to the board, so long as the representation described above is preserved.
-If a county establishes an extended employment program and manages the program with county employees, the governing board shall be the county board of commissioners, and other provisions of this chapter pertaining to membership on the governing board do not apply.
+Nothing in sections 268A.06 to 268A.15 shall be construed to preclude the appointment of elected or appointed public officials or members of the board of directors of the sponsoring nonprofit corporation to the board, so long as representation described above is preserved.
+If a state regional center establishes an extended employment program, the chief executive officer of the state regional center shall perform the functions of the rehabilitation facility board as prescribed in subdivision 2.
+The regional center is not required to establish a separate governing body as a board.
+The state regional center shall establish an advisory committee following the membership representation requirements of this subdivision.
+If a county establishes an extended employment program and manages the program with county employees, the governing board shall be the county board of commissioners and other provisions of this chapter pertaining to membership on the governing board do not apply.

-(2) recruit and promote local financial support for extended employment programs from private sources including: the United Way; business, industrial, and private foundations; voluntary agencies; and other lawful sources, and promote public support for municipal and county appropriations;
+(b) recruit and promote local financial support for extended employment programs from private sources such as community chests, business, industrial and private foundations, voluntary agencies and other lawful sources and promote public support for municipal and county appropriations;

-(3) promote, arrange, and implement working agreements with other educational and social service agencies, both public and private, and any other allied agencies; and
+(c) promote, arrange, and implement working agreements with other educational and social service agencies both public and private and any other allied agencies;

-(4) when an extended employment program offered by the rehabilitation facility is certified, act as the administrator of the rehabilitation facility and its programs for purposes of this chapter.
+(f) when an extended employment program offered by the rehabilitation facility is certified, act as the administrator of the rehabilitation facility and its subprograms for purposes of this chapter.

 268A.09 Repealed, 1995 c 224 s 126